Tuesday, 1 April 2025

 This site uses cookies from Google to deliver its services and analyze traffic.
 Your IP address and user-agent are shared with Google along with performance and security metrics to ensure quality of service, generate usage statistics, and to detect and address abuse.

-For the month of March, our sponsor is Sunny Studio Stamps.
-They will be giving our winner a $30 gift certificate for their online store.
+It's the last day of our March challenge at Die Cut Divas.
+This month, our sponsor has been Sunny Studio Stamps.
+They will be giving our winner this month, a $30 gift certificate to their online store.
 Thank you Sunny Studio Stamps for your generosity.

 Our challenge this month is